-Through the Creative Exchange hub, we are exploring the broad theme of public digital space: the idea that “anyone, anywhere, anytime can access, explore and create with digital content”.
-We will be working with academic, creative and commercial partners to build and investigate technologies that explore this space as a means of supporting knowledge exchange between academics and creative industries.
+The Creative Exchange explored the broad theme of public digital space: the idea that “anyone, anywhere, anytime can access, explore and create with digital content”.
+The project works with academic, creative and commercial partners to build and investigate technologies that explore this space as a means of supporting knowledge exchange between academics and creative industries.

 Despite a huge increase in the availability of information and new communication channels, many people feel more disconnected than ever from their local and national governments.
 Viewpoint explored how simple technologies in public places can allow people to participate in local democracy as they go about their daily business.
 Viewpoint was originally developed as part of the Bespoke project, and further developed for deployment in Newcastle.

 This project explored how children could be engaged with creative writing and with books in libraries using a mobile app.
 The Department of Hidden Stories game prompted children to create a story using a character and a series of fortunate and unfortunate events.
 Fragments of this story would be ‘hidden’ inside books around the library, which could be discovered by other players.

 The Bespoke project explored how citizen journalism could be used as part of a design process for creating highly customised digital interventions for a specific community.
 The project worked with the Callon and Fishwick areas of Preston over a period of two years, where several unique technologies were developed and trialled.